wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    git config --global user.email "john_doe@gmail.com"
    </strong></pre>

-   PROTIP: Any name and email can be specified in Git.
-That's a big reason organizations ask for cryptographically signing commits in GitHub, which requires that the email specified be validated.
+   IMPORTANT PROTIP: Any name and email can be specified in Git, which means anyone can impersonate someone else to get a malicious commit PR accepted.
+This is a big reason organizations ask for cryptographically signing commits in GitHub, which requires that the email specified be validated.

    <a name="GitHubEmail"></a>